petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 It's not hard to imagine why it would be nice for every single study to ship with a single button repro pack.
-If we imagine each one building upon the last like floors of a skyscraper, needing to the last's code running is like having to rebuild part of the floor below, which is clearly inefficient.
+If we imagine each one building upon the last like floors of a skyscraper, spending time and effort to get the last's code running is like having to rebuild part of the floor below, which is clearly inefficient.

 {% include figure.html